-- A. The membership of the Chapter shall consist of American Fisheries Society members in good standing who have an interest in Michigan fishery issues and have paid their current Chapter dues.
-Members more than three years in arrears of their Chapter dues shall be dropped from the membership rolls.
+- The membership of the Chapter shall consist of American Fisheries Society members in good standing (i.e., current on their dues) who have an interest in Michigan fishery issues and have paid their current Chapter dues.
+Members more than one year in arrears of their Chapter dues shall be dropped from the membership rolls.
 Nonmembers of the American Fisheries Society may, upon payment of Chapter dues, receive all Chapter communications and participate in all Chapter activities except the conduct of business.
 Only a Society member of the Chapter, in good standing, may be a voting member, hold office, or chair a committee.

 Section 3 – Meetings

 - The Chapter shall hold at least one business meeting annually at a time and place designated by the Executive Committee.
 Special meetings may be called by the President with the advice and consent of the Executive Committee of the Chapter.

 - The membership must be notified at least one month before the annual business meeting and at least two weeks before the special meetings.

 - The officers of the Chapter shall consist of a President, President- Elect, Secretary-Treasurer, and one representative from each Student Subunit.